waditya/namaste-react/Notes/Episode-11-Data-is-the-new-oil.md

 This info is needed any where in app.
 Hence, this information should be used in Context and can be accessible from any where in the app.

+* Context is a global thing.
+It should not be kept inside a component.
+Rather, in a global/central place.

+Example - UserCOntext.js within utils will keep the user login/logout context

+React has a library known as createContext which can be used to create objects of "createContext" type.